 Balance this rich, creamy casserole with these perfect side dishes:

-Garlic bread, Cheddar Bay Biscuits, a simple Caesar salad
+Garlic bread, Cheddar Bay Biscuits, or a simple Caesar salad

 When ready to enjoy, thaw overnight in the refrigerator and reheat until the cheesy sauce is hot and bubbly.
 It tastes even better the next day.

-If you are enjoying my Taste the Nation series, explore more of the iconic recipes I have recreated from around the United States.
+If you are enjoying my Forks in the Road series, check out more of the classic recipes I have adapted from around the United States.

 DID YOU MAKE THIS RECIPE?